Candlesnuff

 Folklore

-You need to be in a dark, damp forest at night where you will find Candlesnuff Fungi growing on decaying wood.
-The glow is a natural phenomenon caused by a chemical reaction and called foxfire or fairy fire which can sometimes be strong enough to see in the dark.
+You need to be in a dark, damp forest at night where you might find Candlesnuff Fungi growing on decaying wood.
+The glow is a natural phenomenon caused by a chemical reaction called foxfire or fairy fire which can sometimes be strong enough to see in the dark.

-This is the best time to chop a piece of decaying wood in half to see the light produced by the mycellium where it is brighter.
-This magical phenomenum may explain why Candlesnuff Fungus, and the Fungi Kingdom in general, has been associated with spiritual beliefs and fairy tales since the beginning of time.
+This is the best time to gently break open a piece of the decaying wood to see the light produced by the mycellium where it is brighter.
+This magical phenomenum may explain why Candlesnuff Fungi - and the Fungi Kingdom in general - has long been associated with spiritual beliefs and fairy tales.

-The faint, ghostly greenish glow produced by the mycelium in inky-black darkness has contributed to myths about the mysterious, unseen underworld Fungi Kingdom, and has been explicitly connected to Fairies (Fae) in folklore.
+The faint, ghostly ,greenish glow produced by the mycelium in the inky-black darkness has contributed to myths about the mysterious, unseen underworld Fungi Kingdom, and has been explicitly connected to Fae in folklore.

 Nutrition

-Candlesnuff Fingi is a too tough and not recommended to eat, however, it represents a prize find due to it being a powerful tumour-fighter.
+Candlesnuff Fungi is a very tough and not recommended to eat, however, it represents a prize find due to it being a powerful healer, cleanser and tumour-fighter.

 SOURCE: Candlesnuff Fungus - Totally Wild UK